DataDog/datadogpy/README.md

 ## DogStatsD

-For usage of DogStatsD metrics, the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=python).
+In order to use DogStatsD metrics, the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=python).

 ### Instantiate the DogStatsD client